7 iconic yoga poses and their benefits!

 1) Downward dog • Adho Mukha Svanasana

 Downward Dog holds the top spot on our list for good reason: it’s the most recognized yoga pose out there!
-Ever wondered why it’s called “Downward Dog”?
-It’s because the pose mimics the way a dog stretches when it wakes up.
+Ever wondered where the pose got its name?
+This pose just mimics the way a dog stretches when it wakes up!
 In yoga, it’s often used in Vinyasa practice as a transition between poses, and for more advanced practitioners, it can even serve as a resting pose.
-The great thing about Downward Dog is that, as you gain experience and build strength, there’s always room for improvement—even if you’re already fit.
-However, if you’re just starting out, you might find Downward Dog to be quite a workout!
+The great thing about downward dog is that, as you gain experience and build strength, there’s always room for improvement-even if you’re already fit.
+However, if you’re just starting out, you might find downward dog to be a workout on its own!

 2) Upward facing dog • Urdhva Mukha Svanasana